 Verify that there is at least one Pin_Rail terminal with a signal_name defined in 3.a

-The user may direct the EDA tool to use models from all of the available interconnect model sets, or from only a subset of the interconnect model sets.

-The BIRD was submitted to the IBIS Open Forum January 27, 2017.
+T The user may direct the EDA tool to use models from the interconnect model sets in an interconnect model group The BIRD was submitted to the IBIS Open Forum January 27, 2017.

 BIRD189.1 was created to correct several minor editorial issues, to clarify Unused_port_termination rules and the meaning of Aggressor_Only, to remove a figure, and to update three other figures for clarity.